Goldwork (embroidery): Europe

+Gold embroidery is attested in the Mycenean and Wessex bronze age culture dating back to 1700 BC although it was only used for weapons.
 The record of gold embroidery extends far back in English history.
 Thomas of Ely noted the Abbess of Ely, St. Etheldrada, who died in 679, was adept at embroidering goldwork and made St. Cuthbert a stole and maniple richly embroidered in gold and adorned with gems.
-Embroidery was thought to be a fitting activity for noblewomen, both those within and outside of convents.Its use reached a remarkable level of skill in the Middle Ages, particularly between 1250 and 1350, when a style called Opus Anglicanum (it translates to "English Work") reached its peak in England.
-It was used extensively in church vestments and hangings.
-It was quite costly because of the metal threads, gems, and pearls that were used.
-It is conjectured that some of the artwork used in this embroidery originated in illuminated manuscripts, and may have been designed by the same artists.
-The decline in the quality of this style of embroidery is thought to be because of the losses during the Black Death.
+Embroidery was thought to be a fitting activity for noblewomen, both those within and outside of convents.

+By late antiquity golden silk embroidery technology was introduced to Europe from Asia.

-Gold thread technology were also adopted by Italian weavers.
+Goldworken silk thread technology were also adopted by Italian weavers.
 Italian centers of silk production (Lucca, Venice, Florence, and Milan) producing cloth of gold started appearing after the Crusades.
-Even after gold thread was produced for millennia in Europe, gold thread was still associated with its origins in China.
+Even after golden silk thread was produced for millennia in Europe, golden silk thread was still associated with its origins in China.
 The producing of gold cloth became common in Europe, such as France and Italy by the 16th century.